The Belgica & Beyond

 It is under the weight of these miserable worries through which we have just passed, that we plead with you, at once, Sir Commander, do not ask our only son to carry on this bold voyage of exploration that you may intend to take.

-I ask a thousand apologies of you for addressing this prayer to you but the heart of a father does not have any limits when it comes to acting for the protection of his only son.
+I ask a thousand apologies for addressing this prayer to you but the heart of a father does not have any limits when it comes to acting for the protection of his only son.

 Sir Commander, I hope you will accept my highest congratulations, a good return, and, my most distinguished sentiments to you,